vkonst/then-lambda/README.md

         .catch(thenCtx.finalize);
 };
 ```
-Every ".then" function is passed "thenContext" object and is expected to return the same object to the next function in the chain - ether directly or via the Promise:
+Every ".then" function is passed with "thenContext" object and is expected to return the same object to the next function in the chain - ether directly or via the Promise resolving to it:
 ```javascript
 function publishIotMsg(thenCtx) {
     let device = thenCtx.config.device;